scipy-conference/scipy_proceedings/papers/bradley_dice/55_bradley_dice.rst

 -----------

 From the birth of the signac framework to now, signac has grown in usability, performance, and use.
-Since our last proceedings papers, we have added exciting new features, like groups, aggregates, and synced collections and learned how to better manage outreach and governance in a burgeoning scientific open-source project.
+In the last three years, we have added exciting new features, like groups, aggregation, and synced collections, while learning how to manage outreach and establish sustainable project governance in a burgeoning scientific open-source project.
 As maintainers and committers, we are looking to continue expanding the framework through user-oriented development and continued outreach to research fields that routinely have projects suited for signac.
 For example, extensions into experimental research labs are currently being sought after with an aim to provide the strong data management and providence signac provides into experimentalist communities.